top of page

 CARF Survey Questions: What Stakeholders, Personnel, and Clients Can Expect

-Preparing for a CARF survey can feel stressful, especially when people aren’t sure what surveyors will ask.
-One of the most common worries I hear as a CARF consultant is: “What kinds of questions will surveyors ask our staff, clients, and community partners?”
+Preparing for a CARF survey can feel stressful.
+Many people worry about what surveyors will ask.
+As a CARF consultant, I often hear the question: “What kinds of questions will surveyors ask our staff, clients, and community partners?”

-The good news?
-CARF survey questions aren’t meant to catch anyone off guard.
+The good news is that CARF survey questions aren’t meant to catch anyone off guard.
 Instead, they are designed to confirm that your organization provides high-quality, person-centered, and well-managed services.

 Here are some examples of the questions surveyors often ask different groups: